benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 As a teen, I learned to program using x86 assembly and [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)) -- perhaps odd choices, but my dad was heavily into Forth, and I loved how the language was so simple I could write [my own bootstrapped compiler](https://github.com/benhoyt/third).

 In terms of career, I started as an embedded programmer -- not as in "embedded Linux" but as in microcontrollers where 16KB of RAM was generous.
 My current laptop has 16GB of RAM, and that's not a lot by today's standards.
 We were building IP-networked products with *one millionth* the amount of RAM.
-Those kind of micros are as cheap as chips (ahem), and still widely used for small electronic devices, sensors, internet-of-things products, and so on.
+Those kinds of micros are as cheap as chips (ahem), and still widely used for small electronic devices, sensors, internet-of-things products, and so on.

-You have to think about every byte, compile with size optimizations enabled, reuse buffers, and so on.
+You have to think about every byte, compile with size optimizations enabled, and reuse buffers.
 It's a very different thing from modern web development, where a JavaScript app compiles "down" to a 1MB bundle, or a single Python object header is 16 bytes before you've even got any data, or a Go hello-world binary is 2MB even before you've added any real code.

 How do you create small programs?
 I think the main thing is that you have to *care about size*, and most of us don't think we have time for that.
 Apart from embedded development, there's an entire programming subculture called the [demoscene](https://en.wikipedia.org/wiki/Demoscene) that cares about this.
 They have competitions for the smallest 4KB demos: who can pack the most graphical punch into 4096 bytes of executable.
-That's smaller than most favicons! ([Elevated](https://www.youtube.com/watch?v=jB0vBmiTr6o) and [cdak](https://www.youtube.com/watch?v=RCh3Q08HMfs) are two of the highest-rated 4K demos.)
+That's smaller than many favicons! ([Elevated](https://www.youtube.com/watch?v=jB0vBmiTr6o) and [cdak](https://www.youtube.com/watch?v=RCh3Q08HMfs) are two of the highest-rated 4K demos.)
 Many demosceners go on to become game developers.

 It's not just about executable size ... when you're developing your next command line tool, if you use Go or Rust or even C, your program will be much faster, smaller, and use less memory than a Python or Java equivalent.
 And easier to install.
 If you don't understand why, please do learn.
-(It's out of scope for this essay, but to summarize: Go, Rust, and C compile to ready-to-execute machine code, don't carry around a virtual machine, and don't have 16 bytes of overhead for even tiny objects like integers.)
+(It's out of scope for this essay, but to summarize: Go, Rust, and C compile to ready-to-execute machine code, don't carry around a virtual machine, and don't have memory overhead for objects like integers.)

 But why not apply some of the same principles to web development?
 In the web world, I think the main trick is to be careful what dependencies you include, and also what dependencies *they* pull in.
 In short, know `node_modules` -- or maybe better, *no* `node_modules`.
 More about this [below](#fewer-dependencies).

 Niklaus Wirth of Pascal fame wrote a famous paper in 1995 called [A Plea for Lean Software [PDF]](https://cr.yp.to/bib/1995/wirth.pdf).
 His take is that "a primary cause for the complexity is that software vendors uncritically adopt almost any feature that users want", and "when a system's power is measured by the number of its features, quantity becomes more important than quality".
-He goes on to describe Oberon, a computer language (which reminds me of Go in several ways) and an operating system that he believes help solve the complexity problem.
+He goes on to describe Oberon, a computer language (which reminds me of Go in several ways) and an operating system that he believes helps solve the complexity problem.
 Definitely wirth a read!

 I've been mulling over this for a number of years -- back in 2008 I wrote a sarcastic dig at how bloated Adobe Reader had become: [Thank you, Adobe Reader 9!](https://blog.brush.co.nz/2008/07/adobe-reader-9/) It was a 33MB download and required 220MB of hard drive space even in 2008 (it's now a 150MB download, and I don't know how much hard drive space it requires, because I don't install it these days).